hdgamer1404Jonas/Plex-Discord-Presence/README.md

 # Plex-Discord-Presence
-Display the current song youre listening to on pley in discord
+Display the current song youre listening to on plex in discord

 ## How to set up
 1. Clone this repository into any folder on your computer.
 It has to be the same computer, discord is installed on.
 I only tested it on Windows, idk if it works on other operating systems.